 Since the April share price drop the shares have recovered some of those losses and this morning’s latest trading update hasn’t seen any further unpleasant surprises, with the company reaffirming the guidance from April.
 The current order book is £2.9bn with 88% of the revenues for the new financial year secured, which suggest that there are no cash flow concerns here, and this has helped the shares get off to a positive start this morning.

 Travel and insurance group Saga has seen its share price rise sharply after Elliott Capital reported that it had taken a 5% stake in the business.
-Since its IPO in 2014 the shares in Saga have dropped over 70% as management have struggled to tap into an over 50’s market which should be extremely lucrative.
-The company, which has over 2 million customers cut its dividend in April, while also writing down the value of the business by £310m.
+Since its IPO in 2014, Saga shares have dropped over 70%, as management have struggled to tap into an over 50s market, which should be extremely lucrative.
+The company, which has over 2 million customers, cut its dividend in April, while also writing down the value of the business by £310m.

 The insurance business has been the main weak spot due to the growth of price comparison websites, and it is here that the company needs to focus its attention.
 Its travel division has performed better, and this morning’s news that Elliott Capital has taken a stake could well be the beginning of a concerted move to ramp up the pressure on management to start earning their money and boost returns.

 The pound has continued to come under pressure dropping below 1.2400 and a two year low as concerns grow that the UK is heading ever closer towards a no deal Brexit.
 Putting to one side that this remains the current legal default position, and there appears to no majority in the House of Commons to prevent it, a no deal Brexit hasn’t become any more or less likely now than it was a few weeks ago.
 Nothing has changed in the last month, whoever becomes leader of the Conservative party given the current political mathematics, and that isn’t likely to change unless there is another election between now and October.